-On May 2, 2017, Enable declared a quarterly cash distribution of \$0.318 per unit on all of its outstanding common and subordinated units for the quarter ended March 31, 2017.
-Accordingly, CERC Corp. expects to receive a cash distribution of approximately \$74 million from Enable in the second quarter of 2017 to be made with respect to CERC Corp.'s investment in common and subordinated units of Enable for the first quarter of 2017.
+On July 31, 2017, Enable declared a quarterly cash distribution of \$0.318 per unit on all of its outstanding common and subordinated units for the quarter ended June 30, 2017.
+Accordingly, CERC Corp. expects to receive a cash distribution of approximately \$74 million from Enable in the third quarter of 2017 to be made with respect to CERC Corp.'s investment in common and subordinated units of Enable for the second quarter of 2017.
+The subordination period will end on the first day after Enable's second quarter distribution payment is made and the subordinated units held by CERC Corp. will be converted to common units on a one-for-one basis.
+At conversion, holders of common units resulting from the conversion of subordinated units will have all the rights and obligations of unitholders holding all other common units, including the right to receive distributions pro rata made with respect to common units.